abuehl/abuehl.github.io/_posts/2025-10-11-partitions.md

 Then follows a list of (exported) imports.
 The names of the imports are all preceded by a colon, which indicates that these are names of *partitions* of the `Core` module (`Attach`, `Container`, `Exceptions`, etc).
 Partition names are local to the module.

+The C++ standard uses the term "primary module interface unit" for our `Core/_Module.ixx` file.
+All (non-internal) partitions of the Core module need to be export-imported in the primary module interface unit.
+Quote ([https://eel.is/c++draft/module#unit-3](https://eel.is/c++draft/module#unit-3)):

+> All module partitions of a module that are module interface units shall be directly or indirectly exported by the primary module interface unit ([module.import]). **No diagnostic is required for a violation of these rules.**

 ### The Transaction partition

 The `Transaction` partition is in the [file Core/Transaction.ixx](https://github.com/abuehl/cadifra/blob/main/code/Core/Transaction.ixx):